MatthijsKamstra/haxejs/haxe/quick-install.md

 Now you have access to NPM.

 - Open `terminal`
-- Copy and past the following (and see current NPM version)
+- Copy and paste the following (and see current NPM version)

 ```
 npm -v